Oracles TVS

 Our TVS methodology is guided by the principle: "If the oracle malfunctions, would assets be lost?"

 Total Value Secured (TVS) is a metric used to calculate the value secured by each oracle.
 It estimates the potential financial loss in case an oracle malfunctions or reports incorrect data.
-The TVS for an oracle is determined by summing the Total Value Locked (TVL) of all protocols dependent on that oracle for price feeds, which would be susceptible to loss if the oracle fails.
+The TVS for an oracle is determined by summing the Total Value Locked (TVL) of all protocols dependent on that oracle, which would be susceptible to loss if the oracle fails.

 Methodology